Electronics terminologies for beginners(Basic terms, 2024)

 25- Series circuit

-Now there are many ways we can put together various different electronics components.
-One way is series connection.
-In series connection same current flows through each and every component.
+Now there are many ways we can put together various electronic components.
+One way is a series connection.
+In a series connection same current flows through each component and the components are connected in a line.

 26- Parallel circuit

-The second way of connecting electronics components is parallel.
-In a parallel circuit, the same voltage is applied across each and every component.
+The second way of connecting electronic components is parallel.
+In a parallel circuit, the same voltage is applied across each component.
+A parallel circuit has more than one path for current to flow.

 27- Printed circuit board (PCB)